 5 — 180°, f e [0° ^ 180°] (AQd • AQd < 0 case).

-In other words, all curves in Fig. 5 can be realized if defect volume relaxation of donor-like defect opposites in sign to that of acceptor-like defect.
+In other words, all curves in Fig. 5 can be realized if defect volume relaxation of donor-like defect has the sign opposite to that of acceptor-like defect.
 And only squares have to be under consideration in AQd • AQd > 0 case.

-In our opinion, taking into account experimental results and suggested model estimation:
+Taking into account the experimental results and suggested model estimation we can state that:

 ETg and Tid are mainly determined by couple component energy levels.
-The alteration of ETg and Tid for nSC, g6SC, and g7SC in comparison with iSC testifies to change of defect (donor, acceptor, or both), which take part in CDLR, after irradiation.
+The alteration of ETg and Tid for nSC, g6SC, and g7SC in comparison with iSC testifies on the change of defect (donor, acceptor, or both), which takes part in CDLR, after irradiation.
 And g6SC defect is coincident to g7SC defect and differs from neutron-irradiated sample defect.

 USL causes donor-acceptor distance change and results in and eRDA, which increase with Wus.

-Acoustically induced ETg (and Tid) modification, which is observed in g6SC, and g7SC only, testifies a rebuilding of Y-induced RD.
-I.e., Y-induced RD is congu- rationally bistable (or metastable) and transform from ground state to another under US action.
+Acoustically induced ETg (and Tid) modification, which is observed in g6SC, and g7SC only, testifies on the rebuilding of Y-induced RD.
+I.e., Y-induced RD is congu- rationally bistable (or metastable) and transforms from ground state to another under US action.
 Similar AI defect variations were also reported previously.3,5,32,59

 sign is immutable — see Eq.
-(15), whereas eRDA sign can vary for pair with opposite relaxation volume component — see Fig. 5.
-Therefore Anid and eTg sign change is evidence of transformation from (AQd • AQd > 0) to (AQd • AQd < 0) after irradiation.
+(15), whereas eRDA sign can vary for a pair with opposite relaxation volume component (see Fig. 5).
+Therefore Anid and eTg sign change is an evidence of transformation from (AQd • AQd > 0) to (AQd • AQd < 0) after irradiation.
 Transformation is confirmed by US influence efficiency rise in irradiated samples.
-Really, in the case of (AQd • AQd < 0) the US efficiency is determined by sum of pair component displacements, whereas in the contrary case — by difference.
-Conceivably, both donor and acceptor are interstitial- type at non-irradiated sample, and one of pair component is vacancy-type at irradiated samples.
+Really, in the case of (AQd • AQd < 0) the US efficiency is determined by the sum of pair component displacements, whereas in the contrary case — by their difference.
+Conceivably, both donor and acceptor are of interstitial- type at non-irradiated sample, and one of pair component is of vacancy-type at irradiated samples.
 The defect configuration are discussed below, in Section III D.

 Quasi-neutral region

 Base lifetime mirrors the processes, which occur in the quasi-neutral region of p-n-structure.
-Fig. 6 shows the Tn over the explored temperature range.
+Fig. 6 shows the Tn behavoiur in the explored temperature range.
 Minority carrier lifetime expectedly rises with temperature increase and Tn values equal to 2 ^ 5 ns for different samples at 320 K. These values correspond to 80 ^ 130 ^m range of diffusion length.
 In our opinion, the observed Tn dispersion is not defined by irradiation, but deals with sample-ancestor wafer inhomogeneity, which is revealed quite often.60,61

 Really, the irradiation induced lifetime reduction is described by the Messenger-Spratt equation:48